gocreateio/honey-rfcs/text/0001-reminder.md

 User: Set a reminder for 7 am tomorrow: Meditation.
 User: For every morning also.

-User: Reschedule my 7 am reminder to 10 am.
+User: Reschedule my 7 am's reminder to 10 am.

 User: Snooze reminder.
 ```

 ### PRESS RELEASE

-Today, GoCreate community, announced the Honey, AI-Powered Virtual Assistant for busy professionals,
+Today, the GoCreate community announced the Honey, AI-Powered Virtual Assistant for busy professionals,
-business owners or anyone who needs personal virtual assistant.
+business owners or anyone who needs a personal virtual assistant.

 Just say 'honey' and ask her anything.
-She will listen, learn, and do her best to help with information or knowledge you need any time.
+She will listen, learn, and do her best to help with information or knowledge you need at any time.

 Now, she knows how to conduct a secretary job for you.
 Just ask her, and she will set a reminder, reschedule, cancel, or snooze it.
 You will never miss anything, because your personal secretary is there for you, 24/7.

 - "The Honey, she is growing, learning, and getting intelligent day by day.
   Now, she knows how to manage reminders!
-  I am offloading my personal and professional reminders to her with conversation, like I am talking to a real close person!".
+  I am offloading my personal and professional reminders to her with a conversation like I am talking to a real close person!".
   Steffen, GoCreate community contributor.

 You can easily meet with her over your Telegram app and start to use her services now.

-- "She is like my sister, I don't know what I would do without her.
+- "She is like my sister; I don't know what I would do without her.
-  She is not like another app, she has a human connection, humor, emotion and understanding.
+  She is not like another app; she has a human connection, humor, emotion, and understanding.
 Looking forward to seeing her new skills.".
-  Naomi Morioka, customer.
+  Naomi Morioka, the customer.

-To meet the Honey just follow the following [link](https://t.me/gocreatehoneybot).
+To meet the Honey, follow the following [link](https://t.me/gocreatehoneybot).

 ## FAQ

 ### What are we launching today?

-The Honey is community driven AI-Powered virtual assistant for busy professionals, business owners or anyone who needs personal virtual assistant.
+The Honey is a community-driven AI-Powered virtual assistant for busy professionals, business owners, or anyone who needs a personal virtual assistant.
-At this moment Honey has only one secretary kill - manage reminders for you.
+At this moment, Honey has only one secretary kill - manage reminders for you.

 ### Why should I use this feature?

-If you want to improve your productivity in personal and professional life then offload all reminders to her.
+If you want to improve productivity in your personal and professional life, then offload all reminders to her.
 She will never miss or forgets anything from your reminders.

 ## Internal FAQ

-> The goal of this section is to help decide if this RFC should be implemented.
-> It should include answers to questions that the team is likely ask.
-Contrary
-> to the rest of the RFC, answers should be written "from the present" and
-> likely discuss design approach, implementation plans, alternative considered
-> and other considerations that will help decide if this RFC should be
-> implemented.

 ### Why are we doing this?

-It is our first MVP, with simple Reminder Agent which allows us to validate our hypotheses related to AI-Powered Virtual Assistant.
+Our first MVP, with a simple Reminder Agent, allows us to validate our hypotheses related to AI-Powered Virtual Assistants.

 ### Why should we _not_ do this?

-The downsides are infrastructure cost.
+The downside is infrastructure cost.
 At this moment, we cannot predict the infrastructure load and cost at the launch.

 ### What changes are required to enable this change?